Contact Us

 The Childhood Special Education program prepares students to be model teachers in specialized settings.

 This program is for teachers and prospective teachers like yourself, wishing to work with children with variations in grades 1 through 6.
-As a student in your program you have the opportunity to work in a range of special education settings.
+In this program, you have the opportunity to work in a range of special education settings.
 This includes children from diverse racial, ethnic, socioeconomic, and linguistic backgrounds.
 You will think specifically about designing accessible curricula and differentiated experiences for children with a variety of social, emotional, behavioral, physical, and cognitive variations.
 You will:

 This program culminates in a Master of Science in Education or a Master of Education (for those students with a prior master’s degree in education), and requires 36 credits.
 This program is offered either on campus or fully online.